Ethan Winters: Critical reception

 Ethan has received positive reviews from critics for his role as a relatable "everyman".
 Chris Moyse from Destructoid and Liana Ruppert from Game Informer credited the character's role in Resident Evil 7 as a factor behind the video game's popularity and ongoing commercial success.
 Josh West from GamesRadar+ noted that Ethan became the first Resident Evil protagonist to return for a direct sequel, hailing the move as unprecedented.
 Ray Porreca of Destructoid thought that Ethan's clean-cut attire was a sharp contrast with the "murky" environments of Resident Evil 7, praising his markedly different style compared to previous protagonists of the series.
 Porreca described Ethan as at odds with conventional Resident Evil protagonists, being an unskilled everyman who survives against overwhelming odds and thereby subverting player's expectations of "a game Resident Evil 7".
 The Escapists Audric Figueroa also compared the character with past entries, highlighting Ethan's personal connection to Mia rather than another protagonist connected to law enforcement.
 Figueroa suggested that a mundane family man who is eager to rescue his wife is the "perfect protagonist" for the story, where domestic violence both "literal and metaphorical" forms the core of the game's "encounter philosophy".

 In contrast, several reviewers have criticized Ethan for his lack of personality and character development.
 Game Informers Andrew Reiner criticized the mismatch between Ethan's occasional reactions versus his otherwise silent nature, calling him "as transparent as the specters he encounters".
 Gene Park of The Washington Post called Ethan an "idiot" for his reactions to the events of Village, arguing that Ethan "has no character arc" and "isn't likely to enter the pantheon of great video game characters."
 Hannes Rossow from GamePro felt that Ethan lacked personality and dampened his enjoyment of the games, expressing desire for a protagonist with more character.
 Ashley Bardhan from Kotaku compared Ethan to James Sunderland from Silent Hill, criticizing both characters for being "bumbling" and "regrettably uninteresting" to the extent that she was unable to find anything about them to care about compared to their missing wives.
 Matthew Bryd of Den of Geek felt Ethan was the worst protagonist of a Resident Evil title and even gaming in general, citing "bad voice acting, bad writing, and questionable lore", as well as further character flaws.
-Conversely, Andy Kelly from PC Gamer and Jade King from TheGamer opined that being "boring" or "generic" is Ethan's most positive contribution to the player's gameplay experience, given the context of the dangerous environments and characters he faces.
+Conversely, Andy Kelly from PC Gamer, Josh Broadwell from Polygon, and Jade King from TheGamer opined that being "boring" or "generic" is Ethan's most positive contribution to the player's gameplay experience, given the context of the dangerous environments and characters he faces.